On deformation rings of residual Galois representations with three Jordan-Holder factors and modularity: Introduction

 Lastly, when studying the structure of the universal deformation ring $R$, one can study the reducibility ideal of $R$, details of which can be found in Section 1.5 \cite{bellaiche2009families}.
 The reducibility ideal has an explicit expression using the theory of GMAs.
 For representations with two Jordan-H\"{o}lder factors, such expression is simple and one can compute the ideal using it.
 For $n$ Jordan-H\"{o}lder factors, however, the expression is a sum of $\binom{n}{2}$ $R$-modules, which significantly complicates the calculations.
 In \cite{berger2020deformations}, the authors proved the principality of this ideal in a special case of deformations with three particular Jordan-H\"{o}lder factors, using explicit injection maps from certain Hom groups to Ext groups of $\G$-modules and the theory of pseudocharacters.

-Here, we study the reducibility ideal in a general context of pseudorepresentation developed by \cite{chenevier2014p} and \cite{wake2019deformation}.
-Particularly, \cite{wake2019deformation} showed such injections are in fact isomorphisms in the context of universal pseudodeformations of degree $2$ with certain conditions.
-We prove such isomorphisms exist for universal pseudodeformations of degree $d \ge 1$ and are also able to conclude the principality of the reducibility ideal under certain Selmer group assumptions.
+Here, we study the reducibility ideal in the general context of pseudorepresentation developed by \cite{bellaiche2009families}, \cite{chenevier2014p} and \cite{wake2019deformation}.
+In particular, in \cite{wake2019deformation}, the authors studied deformation conditions for pseudorepresentations, extending the result of \cite{ramakrishna1993variation} from representations to pseudorepresentations, which allows us to define a Fontaine-Laffaille at $p$ deformation ring for pseudorepresentations.
+They also showed the injections from \cite{berger2020deformations} are in fact isomorphisms in the context of universal deformations for pseudorepresentation of degree $2$.
+We prove such isomorphisms exist in the case of universal deformations for pseudorepresentations of any degree in the 3 Jordan-H\"older factors setting, and conclude the principality of the reducibility ideal under certain Selmer group assumptions.
+We expect a similar proof should hold for an arbitrary number of Jordan-H\"older factors.
+We believe our results in Section 4 can also be useful when one removes the cyclicity hypothesis and study deformations of pseudorepresentations in the $n \ge 3$ Jordan-H\"older factors setting, similar to the work of \cite{wake2020rank}\cite{wake2021eisenstein}.